visze/hyperSMURF/manual/examples_java.rst

 		 */
 		 private static int SEED = 42;
 		 /**
-		 * The number of folds are predifined in the dataset */ private static int FOLDS = 10;
+		 * The number of folds are predefined in the dataset */ private static int FOLDS = 10;